ubccpsc/310/docs/26w1/syllabus.md

 **Deadlines.** Lab assignments are due **by the start of your next lab**, giving you one week to complete them.
-Because the deadline is relative to your own section, it falls on a different day depending on which lab you are registered in — but every section gets the same seven days, and assignments are released so that no section is disadvantaged by meeting later in the block.
+Because the deadline is relative to your own section, it falls on a different day depending on which lab you are registered in.
+But every section gets the same seven days, and assignments are released so that no section is disadvantaged by meeting later in the block.

 **Marking.**